-📌 Key Takeaway: Florida's best pool-service cities balance high pool density, year-round billing, and moderate competition.
-Tampa, Orlando, Cape Coral, Sarasota, and Port St. Lucie lead in 2026 — not Miami.
+📌 Key Takeaway: Florida’s best pool-service cities combine dense pool counts, year-round billing, and room to grow.
+Tampa, Orlando, Cape Coral, Sarasota, and Port St. Lucie lead in 2026.

 The Best Cities in Florida for Starting a Pool Service Business in 2026